modotte/SAL/README.md

 ## License

-This software has been released under the MIT license.
+This software has been released under the GPL-3.0 license.
 For further details, please see LICENSE file.